-- key artifact key - df dataframe object - label_column name of the label column (the one holding the target (y) values) - local_path path to the local file we upload, will also be use as the destination subpath (under "artifact_path") - artifact_path target artifact path (when not using the default) to define a subpath under the default location use: artifact_path=context.artifact_subpath('data') - tag version tag - format optional, format to use (e.g. csv, parquet, ..) - target_path absolute target path (instead of using artifact_path + local_path) - preview number of lines to store as preview in the artifact metadata - stats calculate and store dataset stats in the artifact metadata - extra_data key/value list of extra files/charts to link with this dataset - upload upload to datastore (default is True) - labels a set of key/value labels to tag the artifact with
+- key artifact key - df dataframe object - label_column name of the label column (the one holding the target (y) values) - local_path path to the local dataframe file that exists locally.
+The given file extension will be used to save the dataframe to a file If the file exists, it will be uploaded to the datastore instead of the given df. - artifact_path target artifact path (when not using the default). to define a subpath under the default location use: artifact_path=context.artifact_subpath('data') - tag version tag - format optional, format to use (csv, parquet, pq, tsdb, kv) - target_path absolute target path (instead of using artifact_path + local_path) - preview number of lines to store as preview in the artifact metadata - stats calculate and store dataset stats in the artifact metadata - extra_data key/value list of extra files/charts to link with this dataset - upload upload to datastore (default is True) - labels a set of key/value labels to tag the artifact with

 '''

-property metadata: mlrun.projects.project.ProjectMetadata
+example:

 '''